wombleton/gitlaw-nz/acts/H/Human Tissue Act 2008.md

-    Compare: 1956 No 65 [s 92A][172]
+    Compare: 1956 No 65 [s 92A][173]

 ##### 56 Trading in human tissue generally prohibited

 *   (1) No person may, except under an exemption under [section 60][86], require or accept, or offer or provide, financial or other consideration for human tissue.

-    (2) A person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000, if---
+    (2) A person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000, if---

     *   (a) the person intentionally or knowingly does an act; and